Africa4Days/reactnd-project-myreads-starter/README.md

 ### Author

-This project was built by Chris Bell
+This project was built by Chris Bell with starter code from Richard Kalehoff